Hungreeee/Q-RAG/README.md

   <img src="https://github.com/Hungreeee/Q-RAG/blob/main/images/q-rag-process.png">
 </div>

-With this unique retrieval process, Q-RAG allows poor answers to be corrected.
+With this unique retrieval process, Q-RAG allows LLM's answers to be corrected with a human-in-the-loop process.
 Here is one scenario of how this might play out:

 - The RAG retriever fails to retrieve relevant context from the database.
 - Poor context leads to poor answers.
 These cases can be detected by some evaluation method such as metric tracking, poor user rating, etc.
 - An external source (e.g., human evaluator) provides the corrected context chunks.
 This can be achieved by providing corrected answer, then use it to search for relevant chunks (using semantic search, BM-25, etc.).
-The intuition is that utilizing the ground truth answers (instead of the query) for retrieval will result in chunks with a considerably higher chance of containing true answers.
+The intuition is that having the ground truth answers for retrieval will result in chunks with considerably higher chances of containing the true answers.
 - Connect the initial question to the corrected chunks, then append them to the database.
-- Next time, when users ask similar questions, the retriever can match the input question with the new model question, returning the connected chunks.
+- Next time, when similar questions are asked, the retriever can match the input question with the new model question, returning the connected chunks (plus chunks from vanilla RAG).

 #### Benefits:

 - With a simple set-up, Q-RAG is efficient in terms of cost/time and can be easily adapted to any existing RAG pipelines.
-- Q-RAG addresses the poor context retreival problem for hard questions that previously cannot be handled with vanilla retrieval.
+- Q-RAG allows a sort of "continual learning" mechanism by allowing humans to correct poor answers, helping the agent not making the same mistake.
 - In a realistic QnA setting, new questions would start to appear less with time.
 Therefore, intuitively, the situation will somewhat converge to the scenario where every complex question can be handled by Q-RAG.

 ## Demo